Brain cancer

 What is the brain cancer survival rate?

 The brain cancer survival rate varies from type to type and prognosis will be different from person to person.
-It will depend on a lot of factors, such as the:
+It will depend on a lot of different things, like the:

 For this reason, it’s very difficult to predict what will happen in your situation, but your healthcare team will be best placed to advise you on your individual circumstances and prognosis.